 Falls are the number one cause of preventable death at construction sites, according to the Occupational Safety and Health Administration (OSHA).
 Besides falls, a number of dangers can be present every day to workers whose companies fail to provide them with the safe workplace the law demands.
-Deadly accidents at job sites not only occur in large-scale, high-rise construction, fatal falls, and other on the job construction deaths can take place in smaller home and office construction sites.
-Some smaller-scale construction projects might even present a greater risk to employees, as employers mistakenly think the risk of a job injury is lower and therefore may fail to take necessary preventative actions.
+Deadly accidents at job sites not only occur in large-scale, high-rise construction, but fatal falls, and other on-the-job construction deaths can also take place in smaller home and office construction sites.
+Some smaller-scale construction projects might even present a greater risk to employees, as employers mistakenly think the risk of a job injury is lower and therefore may fail their employer responsibilities to take necessary preventative actions.

-The construction accident lawyers at our offices in Washington, D.C., Fairfax VA, and our Greenbelt, Maryland, location have seen firsthand many cases of grieving families whose loved ones have died due to preventable accidents on the job.
+The construction accident lawyers at our offices in Northern Virginia, location have seen firsthand many cases of grieving families whose loved ones have died due to preventable accidents on the job.
 These families want to know why preventable construction accidents occurred and what can be done to ensure it does not happen to others.

 How are Employers Responsible for Safety in the Workplace?

 It is the absolute responsibility of employers to have proper safety procedures to ensure their workers stay safe.
 OSHA recommends a three-part outreach campaign for employers, contractors, and subcontractors to reduce construction accidents and injuries to workers.
 Our DC construction site injury lawyers provide this brief overview of employer responsibility for workplace safety: